herotc/hero-rotation/README.md

 - [lithium720](https://github.com/lithium720), [Lockem90](https://github.com/Lockem90), [3L00DStrike](https://github.com/3L00DStrike), [chrislopez24](https://github.com/chrislopez24) for the daily maintenance of rotations.
 - [Tael](https://github.com/Tae-l) for his past contributions.

+## Advanced Users / Developper Notes
+If you want to use the addon directly from the [GitHub repository](https://github.com/SimCMinMax/AethysRotation), you would have to symlink every folders from this repository (AethysRotation folder and every class modules but the template) to your WoW Addons folder.
+Furthermore, to make it working, you need to add the only dependency that is [AethysCore](https://github.com/SimCMinMax/AethysCore) following the same processus (symlink AethysCore & AethysCache from the repository).

 Stay tuned !